Solve the linear quaternion-valued differential equations having multiple eigenvalues: System with multiple eigenvalues

 \subsection{Multiple eigenvalues with fewer eigenvectors}

 For any $A\in\mathbb{H}^{n\times n}$, if we obtain double or multiple eigenvalues.
-This means that the number of independent eigenvectors might be smaller than the dimensionality of the system.
+This means that the number of independent eigenvectors might be less than the dimension of the system.
 So we may not get a fundamental matrix.
 We therefore have to discover how to find the ``missing solutions".
 In this case, first, we need to prove the following basic results.

 Now we need a lemma from \cite{Zhangf2} (Theorem 5.4).

 \begin{lemma} Any $n\times n$ quaternion matrix A has exactly $n$ $($right$)$ eigenvalues which are complex numbers with nonnegative imaginary parts. \end{lemma}